GoogleCloudPlatform/istio-samples/security-intro/README.md

 enforce **end-user ("origin") authentication** for the `frontend` service, using [JSON Web Tokens](https://jwt.io/) (JWT).

-⚠️ We recommend only using JWT authentication alongside mTLS (and not JWT by itself), because plaintext JWTs are not themselves encrypted, only [signed](https://jwt.io/introduction/).
-Forged or intercepted JWTs could compromise your service mesh.
-In this section, we're building on the mutual TLS authentication already configured for the default namespace.

 First, we'll create an Istio policy to [enforce JWT authentication](https://istio.io/docs/tasks/security/authorization/authz-jwt/) for inbound requests to the `frontend` service.